marcosvf132/Item-Editor-ItemPrice/README.md

 I do not own this app, got this source from: https://github.com/ottools

 This is a test version to improve itemEdit, this implement the option "Item price", a need to be done (indeed?) feature to implement new features ingame.
-Need to add attribute with 0x2E hex on server itemloader.

 if you find this interesting, check my opentibiabr/otserv-global fork Feat/item-price branch to get this feature implemented ingame, all the server changes already has been made on this branch, except the otb changes with the item prices.
 (This will take a while xD)
 [This fork](https://github.com/marcosvf132/otservbr-global/tree/Feat/Item-Price)